 Reflecting on his transition from farm living to city living, Chatteris’ own Duncan Fletcher takes us on his personal journey…

-If you had asked me anything about Hong Kong about a year ago, there wouldn’t be much that I could tell you, apart from that the name sounded a little funny and that it was too far away on a plane for me to ever consider going to.
+If you had asked me anything about Hong Kong about a year ago, there wouldn’t be much that I could tell you, apart from that the name rhymed and that it was too far away on a plane for me to ever consider going to.

 A few months later, I knew a bit more about the place.
 Then before I knew it, I was on the plane and soon after that I was standing in Tsim Sha Tsui casting my eyes over Victoria Harbour and the skyscrapers of Hong Kong Island for the first time.
 It took my breath away!

 A couple of weeks later, I was standing in front of around 500 primary school students introducing myself as their new teacher.
 It was these students I would be teaching English to over the coming months.

 It has so far been an unforgettable experience.
 They say that if you want to remember more of your life, do something different each day, even something as simple as walking home on a different street.
 The more your days are the same, the more it merges into one memory, when really, you want to sit back in your old age and be able to recollect countless incredible and beautiful memories.

 That was part of the reason why I came to Hong Kong.
 Living here and being an English tutor is a unique experience for anyone, and it was no different for me.
 The entire culture fascinated me and has allowed me to gain a deeper understanding of life in Hong Kong.
 My time here has allowed me to realise and appreciate just how different the upbringings of people here were compared to mine.

 I was raised on a small island called Islay in Scotland.
 It has a population of around 3000 people (only slightly less than the 7 million or so here in Hong Kong).